teamosis/gethugothemes-documentation/content/contentblocks/installation.md

 ## Build Your Project

-After completing your development process, you need to build your project for production.
+After completing your development process, you can build your project for production.
 You can build your project with the following command.

 ```shell
 npm run build